MicrosoftDocs/windows-uwp.ko-kr/windows-apps-src/security/credential-locker.md

         else
         {
             // When there are multiple usernames,
             // retrieve the default username.
-If one doesn’t
+If one doesn't
             // exist, then display UI to have the user select
             // a default username.